Department of Finance Code of Conduct

 Conflict of interest prevention

-Staff members should be aware that investments in publicly traded securities, in particular, can give rise to a real, potential or apparent conflict of interest because of the nature of the Department’s work and the market sensitivity of non-public information to which staff have access.
+- Employees should be aware that investments in publicly traded securities can give rise to a real, potential or apparent conflict of interest because of the nature of the Department's work and the market sensitivity of non-public information to which employees have access.

-Any conflict between a staff member’s private interests and his or her official duties must be resolved in favour of the public interest.
+- Any conflict between an employee's private interests and their official duties must be resolved in favour of the public interest.

-The role of the Director is to receive, record, review and protect confidential disclosure reports filed under this Code and Directive on Conflict of Interest, resolve conflict of interest issues, and provide information, training and advice to departmental personnel on matters relating to conflict of interest and generally, on matters of values and ethics.
+- The role of the Director is to receive, record, review and protect confidential disclosure reports filed under this Code and the Directive on Conflict of Interest.
+The Director also resolves conflict of interest issues, and provides information, training and advice to departmental personnel on matters related to conflict of interest and values and ethics.

 Compliance measures

-This Code establishes two specific conflict of interest compliance measures for staff members:
+This Code establishes two specific conflict of interest compliance measures for employees:

 (1) a mandatory annual Affirmation and (2) mandatory annual disclosure of reportable publicly traded securities.
 All other compliance measures are pre-existing and established by the Directive on Conflict of Interest.